 In the Academic Regulations section of the YCPS, you can find most of the rules governing the requirements and options in the curriculum, including a number of important dates and deadlines.
 Many of these dates and deadlines are summarized in a calendar at the beginning of the YCPS.
 There are deadlines, for example, for withdrawing from a course, converting from the Credit/D/Fail option to a letter grade, and applying for a leave of absence.
 These deadlines are strictly enforced.

 There are some further restrictions on the use of the Credit/D/Fail option.
 You may not apply any Credit/D/Fail course toward fulfillment of the distributional requirements, and some departments will not accept courses taken Credit/D/Fail toward the requirements of the major.
 If you want to exercise the Credit/D/Fail option, you must declare your intention by the date your course schedule is due.
-You may change your mind and convert from Credit/D/Fail to a letter grade until shortly after midterm (see the YCPS for deadlines), but you may not change from a letter grade to the Credit/D/Fail option.
-If you want to earn acceleration credits through work in advanced courses, you cannot use the Credit/D/Fail option in those courses, because acceleration credit is awarded only for grades of B, B+, A–, or A.
+You may change your mind and convert from Credit/D/Fail to a letter grade until shortly after midterm (see the YCPS for the deadline), but you may not change from a letter grade to the Credit/D/Fail option.
+If you want to earn acceleration credits through work in advanced courses, you may not use the Credit/D/Fail option in those courses, because acceleration credit is awarded only for grades of A, A-, B+, or B.

 Final Exams and Term Papers

 Courses typically end with a final examination or its equivalent, often a term paper.
 Some instructors elect a final test, a take-home examination, or some other substitute for the final examination.
 Individual course listings in Online Course Information indicate whether the instructor plans to schedule a final examination.